 The ESPN U Academic Special: Stories of Success featuring C.A.M.P Gator- Collegiate Achievement Mentoring Program at the University of Florida.

-CAMP Gator Olympics will be featured on the ESPNU Academic Special: SEC Stories of Success on 6/15 at 10AM.
+C.A.M.P.: Collegiate Achievement Mentoring Program Olympics will be featured on the ESPNU Academic Special: SEC Stories of Success on 6/15 at 10AM.

 Celebrating Global Youth Service Day

 C.A.M.P.: Collegiate Achievement Mentoring Program Olympics: Celebrating Global Youth Service Day thanks to the generous support of of Youth Service America and their sponsors such as United Healthcare, the Sodexo Foundation, the Corporation for National & Community Service, Learn and Serve, Disney, the National Youth Leadership Council, and State Farm Insurance.
 The activities at PK Yonge and on the UF campus were designed by our students and collegiate mentors as part of this special 2-day event.
 Read article | View Gainesville Sun's Photos

 C.A.M.P.: Collegiate Achievement Mentoring Program Partners with Cisco/Tandberg